TV-Rename/Website/_manual/tools.md

 ## Folder Monitor

 ![The Tools>Folder Monitor window]({{ site.baseurl }}/assets/images/tools/folder-monitor-02.png)<br />
-This is where you tell TV&nbsp;Rename about the location(s) of your Media Library.
+This is where you tell TV&nbsp;Rename about the location(s) of your media library.
 Additionally you can check these locations for new folders unknown to TV&nbsp;Rename and quickly scan and add them to the ***My Shows*** tab.

 Before using this tool, check that your preferred renaming style is set in [*Options>Filename Template Editor*](options#filename-template-editor "Visit Options>Filename Template Editor").